open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 #### Story 2

-As an addon developer, when the installation and registration of the addon agent changes, I hope that the change can take effect by only modifying some configurations without changing the code
+As an addon developer, when the installation and registration of the addon agent changes, I hope that the change can take effect by only modifying some configurations without changing the code.

 ## Design Details